 A donor advised fund, which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to Alzheimer's Disease Research, Macular Degeneration Research, and/or National Glaucoma Research, programs of BrightFocus Foundation, and other charities.

-You transfer cash or other assets to a tax-exempt organization.
+You transfer cash or other assets to a sponsoring organization such as a community foundation or the charitable affiliate of a financial services provider.
 You can then recommend how much and how often money is granted.
 In addition, you avoid the cost and complexities of managing a private foundation.

 In return, you qualify for a federal income tax charitable deduction at the time you contribute to the account.
 This also allows for a centralized giving and record-keeping system in one location.

 Joe and Laura want to give back to their hometown by putting their money where it will do the most good.
 They establish a $25,000 donor advised fund with a community foundation.